There are a couple types of

 three different subunits.

-There’s a troponin T, which is bound to the
+There’s a troponin T, which is bound with

 The troponin C is where